hillaliy/homebridge-midea-air/README.md

 Temperature display units can set in the homekit device when you swipe up to device settings.
 Display Units values are: FAHRENHEIT, CELSIUS

-## Usage
+## Rotation Speed and Swing

-Rotation Speed/Swing mode can set in the homekit device when you swipe up to device settings.
+Rotation Speed and Swing mode can set in the homekit device when you swipe up to device settings.
 Rotation Speed values are:
 0 : device off
 -25%: Low